HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf235.md

 ### Using In-House CA/PKI for Search V2 Certificates

 === "Containers"
 You can now use certificates from your organization’s certificate authority (CA) or public key infrastructure (PKI) for Search V2 deployments.
-For detailed instructions, see [Using In-House CA/PKI for Search V2 Certificates](http://127.0.0.1:8000/digital-experience/9.5/latest/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_new_search_ca_certificates/).
+For detailed instructions, see [Using In-House CA/PKI for Search V2 Certificates](../../deployment/install/container/helm_deployment/preparation/optional_tasks/).<!-- update this link -->

 ### Helm values updates <!--UPDATE-->